-Napoleon and I would like to thank you for the beautiful goblets.
+John and I would like to thank you for the beautiful goblets.
 I’m sorry to tell you that we received three other sets so we had to exchange your set for some dessert plates that we didn’t get.
 I wanted you to know so that if you come over for dinner, you will be proud to know that the dessert plates were from you and Lord Hooper-Brackett.

 Thank you again and we look forward to seeing you both soon.